ArtifexSoftware/ghostpdl/demos/java/jni/gs_jni/README.txt

 the build_linux.sh script.

 To build on Mac,
-Ensure Ghostscript has already been builtm and then run the build_darwin.sh script.
+Ensure Ghostscript has already been built, and then run the build_darwin.sh script.

 Notes on function implementations and a brief introduction on